 PLA, short for Polylactic acid, is a common material for FDM 3D printing and one of the most used bioplastics in the world.
-Unlike petrochemical-based plastics, PLA is considered to be biodegradable and eco-friendly.
-This material is extremely affordable and, thanks to its properties, is the easiest to 3D print with.Order in PLA
+Unlike petrochemical-based plastics, PLA is considered to be biodegradable and eco-friendly thanks to being derived from renewable materials.
+This plastic is extremely affordable and, thanks to its properties, is the easiest to 3D print with.Order in PLA

 |Heat Deflection Temperature (HDT)||126 °F (52 °C)|